What is cultivated meat?

 The development of scaffolds for cultivated meat requires expertise in fields such as cell biology, biochemistry, materials science, and tissue engineering, with a focus on the role of the extracellular matrix.
 Many of the tools and techniques developed by tissue engineers for biomedical applications are now being applied to cultivated meat.

-Scaffolds must provide access to oxygen and nutrients and have material properties (e.g., mechanical, biochemical) that are compatible with the cells housed within it.
-Scaffolds, together with the cell culture medium, can dictate how cell populations grow and differentiate.
+Scaffolds must provide access to oxygen and nutrients and have material properties (e.g., mechanical or biochemical) compatible with the cells housed within them.
+Together with the cell culture medium, scaffolds can dictate how cell populations grow and differentiate.
 In some instances, scaffolds are used as microcarriers to aid the proliferation of anchorage-dependent cells in suspension bioreactors.

 What properties do scaffolds have?